 These types of contests can increase your following and help build the email list on your website.

-A lot of rules also exist regarding these types of contests on social media, but you can have a third party website to help you manage it for a fee.
+A lot of rules also exist regarding these types of contests on social media, but you can have a third-party website to help you manage it for a fee.
 I have used gleam.io and had a great experience.

 You can go on the USPS website and get the addresses for thousands of people and businesses near you and have mailers printed to send them promoting your product for only a few hundred dollars.

 I would reserve this for only if you have an actual physical location.

 However, if you only wanted to target small business owners in your area, this could be a great way to get your candles in some locally-owned shops.

 You can either pay for advertisements in the paper promoting your business or you can pay for a listing in the ‘for sale’ section listing your hand-crafted hand-poured candles.

 Include your web address, email, or business phone number.

 Newspapers have seen steep drops in revenue over the last few years, which creates some affordable advertising opportunities for you to promote your business.